SamuelOliverSOS/SamuelOliverSOS.github.io/_posts/2026-1-7-updates-and-plans-Augustus-Set.md

 layout: post
 title: Update on Augustus Starfish Set 1/7/2026
 ---
 Hi it's Sam again, I have now fully completed the BLAST processing of Augustus Set.
 Now, I've started on the interpretation of those protiens utilizing UniProt.
-Since I need to compare which protiens are being transcribed for each of the starfish species in Augustus Set, P. ochraceus, P. helianthoides, and D. ambricata, I have created this little matrix with Excel:
+Since I need to compare which protiens are being transcribed for each of the starfish species in Augustus Set, P. ochraceus, P. helianthoides, and D. imbricata, I have created this little matrix with Excel:

 ![image](/images/mine/Picture of Agustus Star Protein Matrix.png)